Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Reforestation for biodiversity conservation

-The Nguru Mountains in Tanzania are a genuine biodiversity hotspot: hundreds of species of plants and animals live there, which cannot be found elsewhere in the world.
-But this unique biodiversity is under considerable pressure owing to deforestation in favor of agriculture.
-The remaining amount of forest is also threatened, as farmers illegally plant and grow crops there.
+The Nguru Mountains in Tanzania are a genuine biodiversity hotspot: it is home to hundreds of species of plants and animals, which cannot be found elsewhere in the world.
+This unique biodiversity is under considerable pressure from agricultural expansion, leading to deforestation.
+And the remaining forests are still threatened, as farmers illegally plant and grow crops there.

 The locals play the leading part in this project: they grow, plant and protect the trees.
 Not only does the project render more biodiversity in this way, it also procures better living conditions for the people, who get extra work and income from the project.